-The ADRIC - RICS Canada Adjudicator Training Program covers core subject areas common to other methods of dispute resolution e.g. arbitration and expert determination.
+The ADRIC-RICS Canada Adjudicator Training Program covers core score subject areas essential for the proper conduct of construction adjudications.
 These include evaluating evidence, ethics and conflicts of interest, managing parties and writing reasoned decisions.
 The training also examines the fundamental differences between adjudication practice and procedure and those of arbitration.
 It teaches candidates how to manage the adjudication timetable and to deliver a fair and enforceable decision within the prescribed timetable.

-The intense 40-hour program includes federal, provincial and international law components developed by leading Canadian construction lawyers.
+The program includes federal, provincial and international law components developed by leading Canadian construction lawyers.